 There are many different recyclable materials and various ways to recycle them.
-Recyclables collected from the recycling depots, and eventually from residential curbsides, are taken to the Material Recovery Facility (MRF) located in Brier Park for sorting.
-The materials are sorted into the specific commodity types and then sold to various buyers/processors that recycle the materials into new products.
+Recyclables collected from the recycling depots, and from residential collection, will be sorted into the specific commodity types and then sold to various buyers/processors that recycle the materials into new products.

 Process of Recycling